mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 ### CSS injection order ⚠️

-**Note:** Most CSS-in-JS solutions inject their styles at the bottom of the HTML `<head>`, which make Material-UI take precedence over your `<style>`.
+**Note:** Most CSS-in-JS solutions inject their styles at the bottom of the HTML `<head>`, which gives Material-UI precedence over your custom styles.
 To remove the need for **!important**, you need to change the CSS injection order.
 Here's a demo of how it can be done for the default style engine - emotion:

 ```jsx
 import * as React from 'react';